MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 - **Apps in Conditional Access App Control do not align with Azure AD apps**

-    The app names in Azure AD and Cloud App Security may differ based on the ways the products identify apps.
-Cloud App Security identifies apps using the app's domains and adds them to the [Cloud app catalog](risk-score.md#the-cloud-app-catalog), where we have over 16,000 apps.
+    The app names in Azure AD and Defender for Cloud Apps may differ based on the ways the products identify apps.
+Defender for Cloud Apps identifies apps using the app's domains and adds them to the [Cloud app catalog](risk-score.md#the-cloud-app-catalog), where we have over 16,000 apps.
 Within each app, there you can view or add to the subset of domains.
 In contrast, Azure AD identifies apps using service principals.
 For more information, see [app and Service Principal Objects in Azure AD](/azure/active-directory/develop/app-objects-and-service-principals).

-    In practice, it means that selecting **SharePoint Online** in Azure AD is equivalent to selecting apps, such as Word Online and Teams, in Cloud App Security because the apps use the `sharepoint.com` domain.
+    In practice, it means that selecting **SharePoint Online** in Azure AD is equivalent to selecting apps, such as Word Online and Teams, in Defender for Cloud Apps because the apps use the `sharepoint.com` domain.

 ### Creating access and session policies

-Cloud App Security provides the following configurable policies:
+Defender for Cloud Apps provides the following configurable policies:

 1. [Access policies](access-policy-aad.md): To monitor or block access to browser, mobile, and/or desktop apps
 1. [Session policies](session-policy-aad.md).
 To monitor, block, and perform specific actions to prevent data infiltration and exfiltration scenarios in the browser

-To use these policies in Cloud App Security, you must first configure a policy in Azure AD Conditional Access to extend session controls, as follows: In the Azure AD policy, under **Access controls**, click **Session**, select **Use Conditional Access App Control** and choose a built-in policy (**Monitor only** or **Block downloads**) or **Use custom policy** to set an advanced policy in Cloud App Security, and then click **Select**.
+To use these policies in Defender for Cloud Apps, you must first configure a policy in Azure AD Conditional Access to extend session controls, as follows: In the Azure AD policy, under **Access controls**, click **Session**, select **Use Conditional Access App Control** and choose a built-in policy (**Monitor only** or **Block downloads**) or **Use custom policy** to set an advanced policy in Defender for Cloud Apps, and then click **Select**.

 Common scenarios you may encounter while configuring these policies include: